Learn how to find a coursework scholarship, prepare and submit an application, and accept an offered scholarship.

 If you aren’t an enrolled RMIT student yet, don't worry!
 For most scholarship applications, you don’t need to be – generally speaking, program offers are made after the scholarship application close date.
 That means you can apply as a year 12 student or prior to your enrolment in the year of study specified by the scholarship eligibility criteria.

-Application requirements and deadlines varied depending on the scholarship.
-Please see the How to apply section of each individual scholarship webpage for application instructions and deadlines.
+Application requirements and deadlines vary depending on the scholarship.
+Please see the How to apply section on each scholarship webpage for application instructions and close dates.

-Some scholarships require you to respond to questions.
-These are listed on the specific scholarship’s webpage under How to apply.
-You can prepare these prior to beginning your application.
+Some scholarships require you to respond to a series of application questions.
+These are listed on each scholarship’s webpage under How to apply.
+The main application questions are listed below to allow you time to prepare your answers in advance prior to starting your application.

-Reponses that address all parts of the questions succinctly and specifically will be awarded the highest marks when applications are assessed.
-Some example questions and the kinds of details we are seeking are outlined below.
+Responses that address all parts of the questions succinctly and specifically will be awarded the highest marks when applications are assessed.
+Some example are provided below.
 Please ensure you proofread your responses before submission.

-Discuss your passion for studying in your chosen field, including the steps you have taken to achieve your educational goals.
+What motivated you to choose your RMIT program?
+Include the steps you have taken to achieve your educational goals.

-You are able to articulate the reason(s) you have chosen a particular field of study and can provide at least one example of a step you’ve have taken to achieve that goal.
-You may also discuss a personal experience or recount involvement in extra-curricular programs (work experience, volunteering, workshops/seminars) to further investigate your chosen field;
+You are able to articulate the reason(s) you have chosen a particular field of study and can provide at least one example of a step you have taken to achieve that goal.
+You may also discuss a personal experience or recount involvement in extra-curricular programs (work experience, volunteering, workshops/seminars) to further investigate your chosen field.

 What are your future plans and career aspirations?